-Keep in mind that the terms aren’t usually as favorable with Parent PLUS loans as they are with federal loans for undergraduate students.
+Keep in mind that the terms aren’t usually as favorable for Parent PLUS loans as they are for federal loans for undergraduate students.
 The interest rates are currently higher, and you may be denied if you have certain negative items on your credit history.

 Private Student Loans

-If your child can’t get federal student loans or they’ve maxed out what they can borrow and pursued all their other options, private student loans may be worth considering to make up the difference.
+If your child can’t get federal student loans, is maxed out on loans, or has pursued all other options to no avail, private student loans may be worth considering to make up the difference.

-To qualify for private student loans, however, you will need to undergo a credit check.
+To qualify for private student loans, however, you and/or your child may need to undergo a credit check.
 If your child is new to credit, you may need to cosign to help them get approved by being a cosigner—or you can apply on your own.

 Private student loans don’t typically offer income-driven repayment plans or loan forgiveness programs, but if your credit and finances are strong, it may be possible to get a competitive interest rate.

 Using retirement funds to pay for college is one way to help your child.
 But you probably don’t want to risk your future financial security.
-Take the time to help your child consider all of their options to get the money they need to pay for school.
+Take the time to help your child consider all of the options to get the money to pay for school.

 SoFi Private Student Loans